ruthvik-r/podperf/README.md

 - OpenSearch for log storage and visualization
 - Prometheus for metrics collection
 - Grafana for metrics visualization
+- OpenTelemetry Collector for traces collection
+- Zipkin for distributed tracing visualization

 ### Getting Started